harshitlikhar/MovieRecommender/README.md

 The MovieLes Dataset has been used to build a simple item similarity based recommender system.
 The Data used in this project is in the form of CSV file which has been given with the jupyter notebook file.

-The More Dataset can be found on this website (https://grouplens.org/datasets/movielens)
+The More Datasets can be found on this website (https://grouplens.org/datasets/movielens)

 What is a recommender system?